syncfusion-content/js-api-docs/api/js/ejKanban.md

 ### swimlaneSettings.headers `Array`
 {:#members:swimlanesettings-headers}

-Gets or sets an object that indicates to render the swim lane rows with specified swim lane headers.
+Gets or sets an object that indicates to render the swimlane rows with specified swimlane headers.

 #### Default Value:

-* Array
+* []

 #### Example